hpe-storage/python-hpedockerplugin/docs/share_usage.md

 Permissions if present are applied after mounting the share.

+**Note:** VFS IPs must be reachable from Docker host for share to be mounted successfully.

 ### Un-mounting a share
 If container shell prompt is there, simply type 'exit' to unmount the share.
 If container is in detached mode, then retrieve container ID using